hcbryant9/hcbryant9/README.md

 ### Welcome

 My name is [Henry Bryant](https://hank1wdo.com/about.html).
 I'm currently a senior at Virginia Commonwealth University majoring in Computer Science and Software Engineering.
-My interests include VR, VFX, Mo-Cap, HCI, and various immersive technologies.
+My interests include Software Development within VR, VFX, Mo-Cap, HCI, and various immersive technologies.

 Check out some of my projects on GitHub or on my blog.